 Microsoft has made its Chromium-powered Edge browser available to developers and users from Early April 2019.
 Three levels of downloads are available on Microsoft’s new Edge insider site.
 In December 2018 Microsoft committed to overhauling the Edge browser using the solid and proven Chromium open source project as its base.
-Statistics from NetMarketShare, shows that Edge’s desktop market share currently sits at just 4.4 percent, followed by Chrome with 65.5 percent.
+Statistics from NetMarketShare, shows that Edge’s desktop market share currently sits at just 6.03% (June 2019), followed by Chrome with 65.5 percent.

 According to Microsoft, the swap to Chromium allow Edge do a better job of conforming to modern web standards.
 The change also means that one less browser is being ‘pushed’ outside of Google’s open-source project: Note that Mozilla’s Firefox and Apple’s Safari are still standing, and using their own solid and proven browser engines.